The Eric Wright Charitable Trust

 Website: www.ericwright.co.uk/charitable-trust/

-Email: EWCharitableTrust@ericwright.co.uk (also rebeccam@ericwright.co.uk for applications)
+Email: EWCharitableTrust@ericwright.co.uk; rebeccam@ericwright.co.uk (for applications)

-Phone: 01772 694698 (also 01772 694613 for applications)
+Phone: 01772 694613

 Overview

-The Eric Wright Charitable Trust was established by Mr. Eric Wright in 1990 to fulfill his belief that the role of business in society is not to create wealth for the few, but rather to help build a strong community.
+The Eric Wright Charitable Trust was established by Mr. Eric Wright in 1990 to fulfil his belief that the role of business in society is not to create wealth for the few, but rather to help build a strong community.
 Registered as charity number 1002966, the Trust is uniquely structured as the sole owner of Eric Wright Group, an award-winning leader in the UK property and construction industry.
 This innovative ownership model means all profits are either reinvested in the business or distributed for charitable activities across the North West.
-The Trust has been recognized as the Outstanding Grant Funder 2024 at the VSNW Funding & Commissioning Awards, highlighting its transformative support for the voluntary, community, faith and social enterprise (VCFSE) sector.
+The Trust was recognised as the Outstanding Grant Funder 2024 at the VSNW Funding & Commissioning Awards, highlighting its transformative support for the voluntary, community, faith and social enterprise (VCFSE) sector.

 Funding Priorities